McAfee: 26% of companies have suffered cloud data theft

 Enterprises are moving their data to the cloud, but not everybody is certain that the cloud is as secure as it could be, according to the third annual report on cloud security from cybersecurity firm McAfee.
-This is due in part to the fact that one in four companies have been hit with cloud data theft.
+This is due in part to the fact that one in four companies has been hit with cloud data theft.

 McAfee released its third annual report ahead of the RSA security conference in San Francisco this week.
 The survey polled 1,400 global information technology professionals in the fourth quarter.